SlackinJack/XenHTML-Pixel-Widgets/README.md

 Ports of the Google Pixel lockscreen clock and "At a Glance" widget to XenHTML.

 **Installation:**

+Check Releases for .deb, alternatively, follow the instructions below:

 Copy project folders to any of the following locations:

 */private/var/mobile/Library/Widgets/Backgrounds*